 Unfunded municipal retiree health care liabilities total approximately $30 billion statewide, dwarfing the $13 billion in unfunded local pension liabilities.
 These unaffordable obligations are the direct result of Massachusetts cities and towns providing some of the most generous retiree health care benefits in the country without setting aside money to pay for them.
 While the vast majority of private sector workers in Massachusetts have no access to employer-sponsored retiree health care at any age, municipal employees are eligible for full, lifetime benefits at age 55 after just 10 years of service.
 Furthermore, virtually all municipalities contribute at least 50 percent towards premium costs, with many contributing 75 percent or more.

 If not for the enormous success of the 2011 municipal health reform law, these liabilities would be even higher.
 Scores of communities have taken advantage of the law to save $200 million statewide during just the first year of implementation, with more savings to come.
-While municipalities can achieve modest retiree health care savings through this reform, it fails to address many key cost drivers, such as eligibility and the share of premiums paid by the municipality.

 Recognizing that the existing retiree health care system is unsustainable, the state created a commission to examine retiree health care reforms.
 The commission recently released a set of recommendations endorsed by the governor that would lower unfunded municipal liabilities by approximately $5 billion, from $30 billion to $25 billion.
 This is an important first step, but only the most affluent communities will be able to afford retiree health care benefits without additional reforms.